About the name of this website:

 Apocalyptic It seems to me that the imaginal ego is one name for the part of a human being that is fluent in symbol language, and it’s the cultural exile of the imaginal ego that has created, at least in part, a situation of symbolic illiteracy, at least in the U.S., where symbolism is most often used to perp consumerism via advertising.

 A symbolically dense text like the Book of Revelation doesn’t have a chance to offer up whatever treasures might be embedded in it, in a literalist culture where most depend on literalists to interpret such a text.
-If one looks around at current cultural ideas about apocalypse, with its strong damned/saved divisions, and lack of concern for the planet as a living being, one can see the danger of this.
+If one looks around at current cultural ideas about apocalypse, with its intensifying and violent damned/saved polarities, and lack of concern for the planet as a living being, one can see the danger of this.

 Tango: Apocalypse, in its literalist version, is the final battle between good and evil.
-Many traditions have God in primary relationship with a Goddess, a consort, an inseparable lover.
+Many traditions have God in primary relationship with a Goddess, a consort, an inseparable lover, the One becoming Two.
 The God of the Bible as we commonly know Him has an enemy as His primary relationship.
 That says something important about our predicament right there: it’s way easier, and culturally sanctioned, to be haters rather than lovers.

 I’m not talking about romantic or sexual love here (though of course those types of love have profound meaning in our human experience) but rather a love that is an awareness of our interdependence and interconnectedness, a love that naturally expresses as compassion and empathy towards all we share the world with.